Vishav25/text_editor_with_PyQt5/README.md

 Run the script using the following command:
     python main.py

-The text editor window will open, and you can start using the application.
+The text editor window will open, utilizing the UI design defined in the main.ui file.

+UI Design
+The UI design is defined in the main.ui file, created using Qt Designer.
+If you want to modify the user interface, you can open this file with Qt Designer and make the necessary changes.

 ## Features
 1. New File: Clears the text area for a new file.
 2. Open File: Opens an existing text file.
 3. Save File: Saves the current text to the file.
-If no file is selected, it prompts to save as a new file.
+If no file is selected, it prompts you to save as a new file.
 4. Undo/Redo: Provides undo and redo functionality.
 5. Cut/Copy/Paste: Standard text editing options.
 6. Dark/Light Mode: Switch between dark and light modes for better readability.